fog/fog-ovirt/README.md

         :ovirt_url        => url,
         :ovirt_datacenter => datacenter,
         :public_key       => public_key,
-        :api_version      => 'v4'
       )
-The :api_version can be sent 'v3' or 'v4' to determine which API version to use.

 Feedback is welcome.
 Please feel free to open issues for the V4 support and contribute.